genomizer/genomizer-server/README.md

 This is the main repository for the server side of the Genomizer system.
 It is currently found at http://scratchy.cs.umu.se:7000.

+##Building

+To build the `server.jar` file, run `ant jar` from the console.
+To just compile the sources, use `ant build` or `ant compile`.
+To run tests, use `ant test`.
+To run individual tests or test groups, use an IDE (e.g. in Eclipse you can import the project with 'File > New > Project > Java > Java Project from Existing Ant Buildfile').

 ##Download instructions
 A jar of the current version of the server is available on scratchy.cs.umu.se at all times.
 To download it execute the following in a terminal: